Seanmclem/r3f-creator/to-do.md

     - [x] add boolean
     - [x] boolean causes export error ...
 Fix
     - [ ] NEED to fix MESH prop listings
+      - [x] fixed crash
+      - [ ] fix mesh values editing..
+Like, position should be an array
     - [ ] Finish all 3 working Intrinsic Elements
     - [ ] Pretty-up listings
 - [ ] Add menu to Add more ONE more instrinsic element to the tree